Self Check In

 To help you remember all of this, I created a “Just Breathe” poster for you to print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.

-If you have favorite breathing techniques to add, I’d love to hear from you!
-Ask your parent’s permission to share your favs by sending an email to email@example.com.
+If you have favorite breathing techniques to add or have a topic suggestion, I’d love to hear from you!
+Send an email (tweens get the OK from your parents) to [email protected] .